paritytech/docs.capi.dev/docs/rune/index.md

-# Introduction
+# Rune

 Rune is the basis for Capi's fluent query builder API.

-## Why?

 Rune facilitates obtaining correct results when working with multiple interrelated subscriptions, which arise from cross-chain interactions.
 Additionally, Rune abstracts away how queries are executed, allowing developers to focus on defining the data they want to access.

 ## Basic Examples